Subscribe To This Site

 In most counties pesticides are classified according to their toxicity.
 Most acute pesticide poisonings result from disregarding the label directions.

-If you must use toxic pesticides at all (and there are usually safer alternatives) - then the most important advice is: Read the label! - and then follow the instructions to the letter.
+If you must use toxic pesticides at all (and there are usually safer alternatives) - then the most important advice is:

 Apart from political action, anyone who is concerned about the toxic effects of pesticides should try to eat organic food whenever possible.
 Organic foods are grown without toxic pesticides for the most part.